27 Warm & Wonderful Things to Do in Geneva in Winter

 cheesy fondue in geneva Switzerland

-There’s been a lot of discussion of what fondue restaurant is the best in Geneva, but most lists place Les Armures at #1.
+There’s been a lot of discussion of what fondue spot is the best in Geneva, but most lists place Les Armures at #1.

 Spend the day at Bains des Pâquis.